skawaguchi/udacity-course-work/README.md

-# Udacity Project 1
+# Udacity Full-Stack Web Developer Nanodegree
+## Project 1: Movie Trailer Website

-## Building the Project JavaScript
+### Building the Project JavaScript
 This project uses ES6 and so it needs to be transpiles to run in most browsers.
 This decision was made because the author needed to familiarize himself with ES6 and WebPack for work.